 Nobody asks for a ‘hostess gift’, but it’s one of those things that are expected.
 So, if you want to be invited back, don’t turn up empty-handed.
 A hostess gift doesn’t have to be expensive but do put some thought into what you bring.
 Get something that you know your host will like or use.
 If you don’t know your host very well, go with the classic—flowers, but remember to bring them in a vase.
 You don’t want to put your host on the spot having to hunt for something to use as a vase just as all her other guests start arriving.

-Tip: It’s easy to buy a great hostess gift, just pop into your local supermarket or even buy something online if you don’t have time to go shopping.
-Some great hostess gifts include – wine, which can be put on the table or kept for later, potted herbs for the garden, or an elegant tea sampler (after receiving one of these it has become my ‘go to’ hostess gift) with different flavored teas and a gorgeous box.
+It’s easy to buy a great hostess gift; just pop into your local supermarket or even buy something online if you don’t have time to go shopping.
+Some great hostess gifts include – wine, which can be put on the table or kept for later, potted herbs for the garden, or an elegant tea sampler (after receiving one of these, it has become my go-to hostess gift) with different flavored teas and a gorgeous box.
 Another gift that I loved receiving and highly recommend is this gift box of nine natural soaps.

-In a nutshell, the best hostess gifts are those that pamper the host, something they probably wouldn’t buy for themselves and are also useful.
+In a nutshell, the best hostess gifts are those that are useful but also pamper the host—something they probably wouldn’t buy for themselves.